Two quick FYI’s for 2018:

 You’ll find a lot of Vitamix info on this site.
 You will not find anything, however, persuading you people to get a Vitamix.

-Plus, coming from me, you don’t want to hear it.
-(After all, people call me the Vitamix guy.)
+Plus, coming from us, you don’t want to hear it.

 As such, I’m taking the opposite approach.

 Here’s why getting a Vitamix is NOT worth it.

 Several social inconveniences arise when you get a Vitamix.

 Yes, many of these are minor.
 Or, perhaps just an inconvenience to me.